Maarc/ansiblOSX/README_POST_INSTALL.md

 2.30) Configure Karabiner-Elements
--> simple modification: assign "F19" to num lock to all keyboards and configure alfred to be launched by F19 -> for external mac keyboard switch assignements: https://github.com/pqrs-org/Karabiner-Elements/issues/1426 -> make sure that the "German" (not "German - Standard" keyboard is in use)
+-> simple modification: assign "F19" to num lock to all keyboards and configure alfred to be launched by F19 -> for external mac keyboard switch assignments: https://github.com/pqrs-org/Karabiner-Elements/issues/1426 -> make sure that the "German" (not "German - Standard" keyboard is in use)

 2.31) Install software for scanner:
 - open http://scansnap.com/d/, download the installer and follow the instructions to add the WLAN scanner
 - download and install nuance pdf for man: http://scansnap.com/r/nuance3/ -> redirect to "kofax"

 2.32) Install Pictogram App
 https://pictogramapp.com/

 3) Further configuration